Please ensure Javascript is enabled for purposes of website accessibility

 Convenience

-A junk removal service will fill their dumpster while you concentrate on your work and get rid of your debris without having you leave your home.
+A junk removal service will fill their bin while you concentrate on your work and get rid of your debris without having you leave your home.
 However, you must break from your job to travel to the dump to eliminate the trash.
 This can last for days since you must make the trips at the designated landfill’s operating hours.

 You can take your junk to two locations: landfills and collection centers.

-If you want to know where to dump junk near you then there are a couple of landfills where you can dispose of your junk in Orange County:
+If you want to know where to dump junk near you, then there are a couple of landfills where you can dispose of your junk in Orange County:

 • Prima Deshecha